 Nonprofit, public charities that are tax-exempt under 501(c)(3) are eligible to apply for a grant.
 The proposed project or program must serve residents of Suffolk and/or Western Tidewater.

 - Arts, Culture, and Humanities

-Grant applicants should keep in mind that priority is given to projects and programs which:
+Priority is given to projects and programs that:

-- Reach a broad section of the community, particularly those not being currently served by other resources
+- Reach a broad section of the community, and/or that target needs that are not being served by other resources

-- Improve the quality of life for families and neighborhoods
+- Improve the quality of life for families or neighborhoods

 - Provide practical approaches for dealing with current pressing community problems